-It is a personal pension that is allowed to invest in areas outside of normal insurance company funds and policies and you have control over these decisions.
+It is a personal pension that is allowed to invest in areas outside of the normal insurance company funds and policies, you have control over these decisions.
 You select the investments and it can own and invest directly in things like stocks and shares, commercial property and other areas such as unit trusts, traded endowment policies and bank deposits.

 For this additional flexibility of choosing investments yourself, there may be additional charges made by the pension scheme provider.

 Unlike the old pension rules (before April 2006), HM Revenue and customs have removed many of the restrictions on the types of things a pension fund can invest in.
 The following list is not complete but we hope it gives you an idea of the things that you could control in your pension fund:

 Instead of focusing on having a prohibited investments lists, HM Revenue and Customs has set down some rules regarding alternative investments that are closely monitored and with much tighter rules to avoid 'naïve' pension investors being caught out or indeed abusing the new flexibility

 Restricted Investments - these can be done but there are special rules that have to be complied with